Frequently Asked Questions

 • Do you meet with men & women?

 Yes.
-However, regardless of gender, the first sessions are particularly a time of discernment for both the director and the directee if we’re a good fit for meeting together.
+However, regardless of gender, the first sessions are a particular time of discernment for both the director and the directee, to see if we’re a good fit for continuing to meet together.

 Sometimes differences of gender, culture, age, experience, denominational background, etc. can be a particular gift in direction.
 Sometimes they can create unnecessary barriers to sharing or listening.